arthurgauffre/R-Type/readme.md

 ### MovementSystem

-The `MovementSystem` handles the movement of entities with a `PositionComponent` and `VelocityComponent`.
+The `MovementSystem` handles the movement of entities with a `TransformComponent` and `VelocityComponent`.
 To ensure entities move as expected, the system is updated on each frame.

 ```cpp
 _movementSystem.update(deltaTime, _entityManager.getEntities());